Skip to main content

 So, a European investor would see the stock decline but a gain in the foreign currency exposure (from USD to EUR).

-In the summary of the 2023 Annual Report, you will find the following: “ The impact on sales from foreign exchange was negative at 7.8%, following significant and broad-based appreciation of the Swiss franc”.
+In the summary of the 2024 Annual Report, you will find the following: “ Total reported sales decreased by 1.8% to CHF 91.4 billion, including negative impacts of 3.7% from foreign exchange movements and 0.3% from net divestitures” (our bold).
 This reduction negatively impacted the stock market price.
-But, it will be offset (in theory, in total) by the appreciation of the CHF, which will give you more EUR (remember you own Nestlé shares quoted in CHF).
+However, this will be offset (in theory, in total) by the appreciation of the CHF, which will give you more EUR (since you own Nestlé shares, quoted in CHF).

 Bottom line

 All in all, assessing the company’s country revenues (and, consequently, currency exposure) will help you better understand the actual risks of the business.
-Incorporating all these factors should be taken into account in the decision-making process and thus contribute to a proper level of diversification.
+Incorporating all these factors into the decision-making process should contribute to a proper level of diversification.

-This is just one of the many things to look for in any due diligence process!
-Our idea was to discourage you from thinking of not investing in a company listed in a stock exchange where you would supposedly have too much exposure.
-It would help if you always took a second level of thought when addressing your real risk exposure!
+This is just one of the many factors to consider in any due diligence process.
+Our idea was to discourage you from thinking that not investing in a company listed on a stock exchange would expose you to too much risk.
+It would be helpful if you always took a second to consider your real risk exposure.

 A reminder that the above should not be construed as investment advice and should be considered information only.
 Investors should do their own research and due diligence about the services and opportunities best suited for their risk, returns, and impact strategy.